How Do I Get Rid of Gnats in My House?

 The larvae are common in the moist soil of the plants that have been overwatered and the soil remains wet or very moist.
 This may occur in the fall when plants are brought inside for the winter, or in the winter when house plants (or office plants) are overwatered.
 Read more about gnat control.

 - Question: I live in the 60136 area, and I have a BIG problem with gnats.
-I can’t open my windows ever! it was bad enough last fall, not being able to open my windows.
-I even had them during this past winter when I opened my window “just a little bit.”
-I don”t want to be turning on my air conditioner just to get crisp fresh air!
+I can't open my windows ever!
+I even had the pests during this past winter when I opened my window "just a little bit.”
+I don't want to be turning on my air conditioner just to get crisp fresh air!
 What can I do?
-Are you able to help?

 - Question: How can I kill gnats?
 How much is your service usually?

 - Question: I have gnats, I think, and I want to know how to get rid of them or how much it would be for you to get rid of them.
 They are out of control.

 - Question: We have these pesky, small flies.
 We have no fruit plants.
 They seem to come from nowhere and we don”t know how to get rid of them without getting rid of our plants or destroying them in the process.

 - Question: I have these tiny green bugs with wings that I keep finding in one room in my house.
 I find them dead in the windows, around the floors and on the top of the table.
 They look like a super tiny mosquito.
 ANSWER: These are probably midges that are active this time of year (outside) and are attracted to lights at night … so it might be helpful to turn off outside lights.

 - Question: What can I do about "gnat" bugs?
 I have a ton of them on my front door and around my windows at night.

 - Question: I have these small flies in my bathroom and kitchen areas.
 They are very small and they show up in bunches and die within a day.
 I clean the areas but they are back the next day in small amounts and build up.